pythonarcade/arcade/doc/tutorials/compiling_with_nuitka/index.rst

 * The resulting executable's size is small.

-We are using Windows for this tutorial, but most of the commands can be used as-it-is on other platforms including Linux and Mac. **Note that the build is platform independent, meaning a Windows build will not work out-of-the-box on other OS**
+We are using Windows for this tutorial, but most of the commands can be used as-it-is on other platforms including Linux and Mac. **Note that the build is platform dependent, meaning a Windows build will not work out-of-the-box on another OS.**

 Compiling a Simple Arcade Script